Notes on Speaking Invitations

 If you're interested in asking me to speak: Ask.

-I don't speak as often as I used to, partly because of fewer
+I now speak very rarely, partly because of fewer invitations,

-invitations, partly because I'm doing other things and
+partly because I'm doing other things and business travel is

 Informal notes on factors I consider in responding to